Gecko-Digital-Solutions/laravel-routes/TESTS.md

 - ✅ `testHandlesEmptyRouteArray` - Verifies that the method accepts an empty array
 - ✅ `testCallsMultipleRoutes` - Verifies that multiple routes can be called in sequence

-### 2. **RouteControllerTest.php** (7 tests)
+### 2. **RouteControllerTest.php** (12 tests)
-Verifies the core route discovery and execution functionality
+Verifies the core route discovery and execution functionality with focused, non-redundant tests

-- ✅ `testDiscoversValidRouteClasses` - Verifies that `getRouteClasses()` returns a Collection
+- ✅ `testGetRouteClassesReturnsCollection` - Verifies that `getRouteClasses()` returns a Collection
 - ✅ `testReturnsClassNamesAsStrings` - Verifies that discovered routes are strings (class names)
 - ✅ `testReturnsOnlyAbstractRouteControllerSubclasses` - Verifies that only AbstractRouteController subclasses are returned
+- ✅ `testHandleCallsOtherRoutes` - Verifies that `handle()` calls routes from `other_routes` config
-- ✅ `testRespectsConfigPath` - Verifies that the configuration path is respected
+- ✅ `testHandleWorksWithEmptyConfig` - Verifies that `handle()` works with empty `other_routes` config
-- ✅ `testRespectsConfigPrefixNamespace` - Verifies that the configuration namespace is respected
+- ✅ `testHandlesEmptyPrefixNamespace` - Verifies that empty prefix namespace is handled gracefully
+- ✅ `testRouteClassesAreIterable` - Verifies that discovered routes are iterable
-- ✅ `testCallsDiscoveredRoutesOnHandle` - Verifies that discovered routes are called via `handle()`
+- ✅ `testHandleCallsMultipleRoutes` - Verifies that multiple routes are called correctly
-- ✅ `testIncludesOtherRoutesFromConfig` - Verifies that the `other_routes` config is included
+- ✅ `testGlobDiscoversPhpFiles` - Verifies that glob pattern discovers PHP files from the workbench
+- ✅ `testFiltersOutFilesWithoutClass` - Verifies that files without expected class definitions are filtered
+- ✅ `testFiltersOutNonRouteClasses` - Verifies that classes not extending AbstractRouteController are filtered
-- ✅ `testReturnsACollection` - Verifies that the return value is an Illuminate Collection
+- ✅ `testReturnsEmptyCollectionWhenNoFilesFound` - Verifies that empty glob results return empty Collection

 ### 3. **LaravelRoutesProviderTest.php** (6 tests)
 Verifies the Service Provider and configuration